Changing Money in Uganda

 Can I Use ATMs?

 Yes—ATMs are widely available in towns and cities, and most accept international Visa cards.
-That said, ATMs in rural areas can be limited or out of service, so always withdraw enough cash before heading off the beaten path.
+Some also support Mastercard.
+That said, ATMs in rural areas can be limited or out of service, so always withdraw enough cash before traveling to Bwindi or remote safari destinations.

 💡 Top tip: Break down large denominations when you can—small bills are useful for tips, markets, and roadside purchases.